Grains are a staple in most traditional diets, but a growing number of people are cutting out this food group.

 Despite promising preliminary results, more studies are needed to confirm these effects.

-It’s also worth noting that most of these studies only looked at the effect of gluten-containing grains.
+It’s also worth noting that most of these studies looked only at the effect of gluten-containing grains.
 There’s no evidence to suggest that it’s necessary to exclude all grains from your diet to attain these benefits.

 A grain-free diet may reduce inflammation, aid weight loss, and improve digestion and blood sugar levels.
 It may also promote mental health and alleviate pain in people with fibromyalgia or endometriosis, though more research is needed.